Balıkesir Province: Memorial days

 The major memorial days of Balıkesir are Hıdrellez, The Liberation Day and also The Remembrance Day of Local Combat.

 Hıdrellez is by tradition celebrated in the first week of May for those who live in Balıkesir.
 Today, it is the fulfillment of a religious ritual that is celebrated as a day of goodness.
 The night on the streets there is a fire, and one of the traditions is to jump over the fire seven times.
 That night going to such green and restful areas as Değirmenboğazı and Balıkesir Park or near the religious area like tombs is also a ritual of Hıdrellez.
 People wish midnight and meet there.
 Accordingly, Hıdrellez day people have offerings.
 Drawing a picture of something that is desired to land or stone is determined.
 Individuals seeking goods put money into a red purse and hang it on a tree.
 On the other hand, those wishing for a baby type the name or draws baby figure on the ground.
 These rituals are traditions of Hıdrellez.
-One of the superstitions is that if someone takes a shower that night, he or she is protected from all diseases.
+One of the superstitions is that if someone takes a shower that night, they are protected from all diseases.
 Hıdrellez is a kind of Newroz or Spring New Years.